laserware/keytar/README.md

 # @laserware/keytar

-Handle keyboard events in the browser.
+Handle keyboard and mouse events in the browser.